agoago123/Portfolio/README.md

 # Portfolio
 # About me
 Recently I have started to interest of software testing.
 My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my all gained experience from personal studies and researches.
 # Tools
 * [GitHub](https://github.com/)
 * [Trello](trello.com)